2nd Cavalry Regiment (United States): World War I

 The USA entered World War I on the side of the Allies on 6 April 1917.
 The 2nd Cavalry Regiment, while at Fort Ethan Allen, was split into thirds; one third remained as the 2nd Cavalry, and the other two became the 18th Cavalry Regiment and the 19th Cavalry Regiment.
 These "skeletons" of cadre were then recruited to full strength.
 Later in the year, the 18th Cavalry was redesignated as the 76th Field Artillery Regiment, and the 19th Cavalry was redesignated as the 77th Field Artillery Regiment.
 The 76th Field Artillery served with the 3rd Infantry Division during the war and their unit heraldry still bears the insignia of the 2nd Dragoons.
 The 77th Field Artillery served with distinction with the 4th Infantry Division.

 General Pershing, the commander of the American Expeditionary Force, arrived in France on 26 June 1917, and 31 troopers from the 2nd Cavalry Headquarters Troop served as his escort.
 These were the first American troops to land on European soil in the First World War.
 April 1918 saw the rest of the 2nd Cavalry arrive in France.
 The regiment was sent to the Toul sector and was initially used to manage horse remount depots and as a military police unit.
 Troops B, D, F, and H were formed into a provisional squadron and were the last element of the regiment to engage the enemy as horse-mounted cavalry.
 The 2nd Cavalry fought in the Aisne-Marne Offensive from 18 July – 6 August 1918, and assisted the 1st Infantry Division and the 2nd Infantry Division penetrate the German flanks at Soissons.
 Detachments of the 2nd Cavalry also fought in the Oise-Aisne Offensive from 8 August – 11 September 1918.
 The troopers of the 2nd Cavalry also served with distinction in the Battle of Saint-Mihiel; Troops A, B, C, D, F, G, and H fought valiantly under the command of LTC D.P.M.
-Hazzard from 12–16 September.
+Hazzard from 12 to 16 September.